-The improved performance of our model stems not only from the serial coupling of our \AHD and \RAE modules but also from the \emph{construction of a dedicated dataset enriched with target-level features, localization, and motion information}.
-This structured dataset supports a curriculum-style SFT process: holistic training on appearance–motion narratives followed by anomaly-focused refinement.
-By aligning pixel-level heatmaps (\AHD outputs) with structured object timelines and descriptive annotations, \RAE learns to inject region- and time-sensitive prompts into the decoder’s semantic space.
-As a result, the model demonstrates improved entity disambiguation (``which person/vehicle''), temporal anchoring (``when did the anomaly occur''), and motion semantics (``entering, turning, accelerating''), while reducing hallucinations such as background drift or object switching.
-The evidence generation, dataset-driven supervision, and prompt injection establish a closed-loop mechanism for high-fidelity, verifiable multi-turn dialogue.
+The performance gain stems not only from the serial coupling of \AHD and \RAE, but also from constructing a dedicated dataset enriched with target-level features, localization, and motion information.
+This structured dataset supports a curriculum-style SFT process: holistic training on appearance--motion narratives followed by anomaly-focused refinement.
+By aligning pixel-level heatmaps (\AHD outputs) with structured target timelines and descriptive annotations, \RAE learns to inject region- and time-sensitive prompts into the decoder's semantic space.
+As a result, the model improves entity disambiguation (``which person/vehicle''), temporal anchoring (``when did the anomaly occur''), and motion semantics (``entering, turning, accelerating''), while reducing hallucinations such as background drift and target switching.
+Evidence generation, dataset-driven supervision, and prompt injection together establish a closed-loop mechanism for high-fidelity, verifiable multi-turn dialogue.